From Trope to Table

 Example tropes in practice

 Each example below starts with a lead you can picture, then shows why the trope works, how it escalates, and how it hands off.
 The goal is table motion, not faithful reenactment of a source text.
+The examples are illustrative and surface-level rather than literary or structural analyses of the reference works.

 1) Missing Person as Entry Ramp